vision818/git-100days/README.md

 # git-100days
 This is 100 days python challenge.
-I am saving all the code that I wrote to git.
+I am saving all the code to git that I wrote.